“Running, or Walking, for weight loss?”

 How To Get The Most Out Of Walking?

 To get the most out of walking, try power walking four to five times a week for 45 to 60 minutes.
 You should also try keeping a pace of 4 to 5 miles per hour.
 If this is too fast, start at a pace that feels suitable and slowly pick up your speed as you get fitter.
+(Learn more about how long it takes to walk here)

 As a rough guideline, shoot for 10,000 steps a day.
 This works out to about five miles of walking a day.
 Research shows that this is the ideal step volume to shoot for, especially when looking to lose weight.